Sage2506/dexPro/README.md

 ## Usage

-TODO: Write usage instructions here

 After you install the gem you have access to all the categories classes.

+## Pokemon

-Get all the Pokémon will return all available pokémon on the Api returning them on an Array with each item contain it name and a link to the single item info:
+Get all the Pokémon will return all available pokémon on the Api returning them on an Array with each item contain its name and a link to the single item info:

 ```ruby
 DexPro::Pokemon.new().all